bilawalHussain5646/Flask-Based-Excel-to-JSP-Page-Generator/README.md

 ## Overview

-This project is a Flask-based web application that processes Excel files to generate structured JSP Page content, primarily for Adobe Experience Manager (AEM) integration.
+This project is a Flask-based web application that processes Excel files to generate structured JSP Page content, primarily for Adobe Experience Manager (LG CMS) integration.
 The application supports English and Arabic content and dynamically structures JSP Page based on predefined Excel templates.

 ## Features